 They had just enough for me to do one side of the curtain, so I used a brown crushed pattern faux silk for the back, which does show a little, so I wanted it to look a bit more decorative than just white drapery lining.
 Here is a link for a huge selection of fabrics! (affiliate)

 Then with scraps of different fabrics I always have in my sewing room, I fashioned a very simple attached black valance to the curtain.
 Repeating the same black fabric for a flange edge along just the one side that is the open side. and adding a fun accent of animal print welt cord I made from leftover fabric.

-The tasseled tieback is a coordinating one from same line as the top beaded tassel trim.
+The tasseled tieback is a coordinating one from the same line as the top beaded tassel trim.

 So should you install a portiere too?
 Only you can answer that, but maybe you found some of my reasons compelling enough to consider putting one in your home as well.

-And of course Wayfair.com has so many choices of finished drapery panels, I’m sure you could find one or two if you have a wide doorway, that would coordinate well with your home.
+And of course this place has so many choices of finished drapery panels, I’m sure you could find one or two if you have a wide doorway, that would coordinate well with your home.

-I found this beautiful fabric on Ebay!
+I found this beautiful fabric HERE!
 It is a fantastic resource for soooo many things.
 Check it out, see if they have what you’re looking for: